PetroIvaniuk/llms-tools/README.md

 [Craiyon](https://www.craiyon.com/)||||

 ## Text-to-image
+- [Würstchen](https://huggingface.co/blog/wuerstchen) - Fast Diffusion for Image Generation
+- [ExactlyAI](https://exactly.ai) - create images in seconds with an AI that understands your style
-- [ConceptLab](https://kfirgoldberg.github.io/ConceptLab/) - text-to-image generative models have enabled us to transform our words into vibrant, captivating imagery
+- [ConceptLab](https://kfirgoldberg.github.io/ConceptLab/) - generative models have enabled us to transform our words into vibrant, captivating imagery
 - [IP-Adapter](https://ip-adapter.github.io/) - Text Compatible Image Prompt Adapter for Text-to-Image Diffusion Models
 - [MATCHAI](https://www.color.io/) - a powerful web app that can copy the color grading from images so you can apply it to your own
 - [Ideogram](https://ideogram.ai/launch) - AI tools that will make creative expression more accessible, fun, and efficient